MIG welding consumables

 Many factors influence consumable selection for gas metal arc welding (GMAW or MIG).
 Chief among the factors is productivity.
-Because labor accounts for 85 percent of the cost of making a weld, it’s important to choose consumables based on how well they improve welder productivity and minimize downtime.
+Because labor accounts for 85% of the cost of making a weld, it’s important to choose consumables based on how well they improve welder productivity and minimize downtime.

 Knowing what to look for when making the selection helps you extend MIG consumable life and maximize welder efficiency.
 The AccuLock™ Consumables System incorporates advanced design features that help ensure higher productivity and optimized wire feeding — while also simplifying installation and maintenance.